 The System may adopt an actuarial valuation once every two years in order to determine whether the fund has an adequate contribution arrangement.
-The most recent actuarial valuation was completed for the year ended December 31, 2015.
-The Board has adopted and certified the December 31, 2015 actuarial valuation, based on an assumed total contribution rate of 24%, comprised of 12% by the firefighters and 12% by the Township.
-This total contribution rate exceeds the normal cost rate of 22.76%, leaving 1.24% available to amortize the Unfunded Actuarial Accrued Liability (UAAL).
-The current UAAL is \$0, therefore, the total contributions are sufficient to pay the System's normal cost and to amortize the System's UAAL, within the maximum acceptable period of 40 years, the System has an adequate contribution arrangement.
+The most recent actuarial valuation was completed for the year ended December 31, 2016.
+The Board has adopted and certified the December 31, 2016 actuarial valuation, based on an assumed total contribution rate of 24%, comprised of 12% by the firefighters and 12% by the Township.
+This total contribution rate exceeds the normal cost rate of 22.67%, leaving 1.33% available to amortize the Unfunded Actuarial Accrued Liability (UAAL).
+The current UAAL is \$374,142, based on the scheduled annual contribution rates into the fund, the total contributions are sufficient to pay the System's normal cost and to amortize the System's UAAL, within the maximum acceptable period of 40 years, the System has an adequate contribution arrangement.